liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

         \
         META-INF/ext-spring.xml

 A server restart is required after updating `portal-ext.properties`.
-Now you're ready to configure the patching tool.
+Next, you need to configure the patching tool.

 ### Configuring the Patching Tool